The purpose of this Action Guide is to help you identify your natural strengths and to

 help you reflect on how your strengths can aid you in your major and career

 The StrengthsQuest (SQ) is an online assessment used to help you identify your natural strengths, which can be utilzed in making decisions and reaching your goals.
-The SQ was designed for college students.
 According to the SQ, being aware of your talents can help build confidence and may lead to greater satisfaction in school, work, and other relationships.
 This handout provides key definitions related to the SQ and includes several exercises for you to utilize after completing the SQ assessment.

 Talent = an innate, naturally recurring pattern of thought, feeling, or behavior.